 The preferred location of these facilities will be influenced by the quality and availability of input resources, particularly of variable renewable energy (VRE) generators and electricity transmission infrastructure.
-With no locational requirement, the location of electrolyser loads are optimised within the modelling as per AEMO's ISP methodology12.
+With no locational requirement, the location of electrolyser loads is optimised within the modelling as per AEMO's ISP methodology13.

-By treating these facilities as dispatchable loads, with production constraints as needed, the seasonal and daily operation of these assets takes into account the cost of supply and other system constraints.
-Given the ability of storing hydrogen, dispatch can be assumed to be flexible.
+By treating these facilities as dispatchable loads, with production constraints as needed, the seasonal and daily operation of these assets considers the cost of supply and other system constraints.
+Given the assumed ability to store hydrogen, dispatch can be assumed to be flexible.
 The ISP methodology provides greater detail on the optimisation approach, including any constraints that apply to the operation of these assets.